LorenzoTarricone/Compressed-Sensing-to-Pooling-and-Deconvolution-of-Pd-Catalyzed-Cross-Coupling-Reactions-Experiments/README.md

  - Map the output parameters to Spotfire visualization elements.

 4. Allow for the debugging tool to show printing statements:
- - In order to be able to see the printing messages or assertion errors that are set to pop out if the input is not in the correct format, you should allow for the debugging tool to show its output.
+ - In order to be able to see the printing messages or assertion errors that are set to pop out if the input is not in the correct format, you should allow the debugging tool to show its output.
 This setting can be found at `Tools > Options... > Data functions > Enable data function debugging`

 5. Run the Data Function: